robbaier/vagrant-boxes-puppet/README.md

 ## VirtualBox
 In order to run these VMs, you'll need a VM provider for your local computer.
 These specific VMs are designed to work with VirtualBox from Oracle.
 You may be able to get them working with other VM providers such as VM Ware or Parallels, but that is outside of the scope of this project.
 * VirtualBox Downloads - https://www.virtualbox.org/wiki/Downloads

-# Puppet Modules
-Several Puppet modules are used to build these VMs.
-Refer to the Puppetfile for specifics.

-# Prerequisites
+# Building these Boxes
+If you want to build these boxes yourself, you'll need the following:
 * Ruby
 * Packer
 * Bundler

-# Install Packer
+## Install Packer
 * https://www.packer.io/intro/getting-started/setup.html
 * On a Mac with Homebrew installed: $ brew install packer

-# Install Bundler
+## Install Bundler
 * http://bundler.io/
 * $ gem install bundler

-# Run Build Script
+## Run Build Script
 * ./build-robbaier-centos-6.8-x86-64-wordpress.sh
 * ./build-robbaier-centos-6.8-x86-64-drupal.sh